Local Alternatives

-Local Alternatives explores urban histories and futures under conditions of climate change, global migration, and ubiquitous technologies.
-It offers a collaborative platform for co-production and co-design across international locations, bringing together children, young people, artists, designers, educators, curators, policymakers, and urban citizens from many walks of life.
-Our creative research projects are ongoing, open-ended, and led by children and young people's sensory investigations, concerns, and imaginings of their local environments and communities.
-We are invested in developing more pluralistic urban histories and futures through community-led responses to social and environmental challenges.
-We co-develop and co-produce this work to feed into public exhibitions, curriculum development, publications, heritage projects, policy reports, public programs, and international networks.
+Our creative projects are ongoing, open-ended, and led by children and young people's sensory investigations, concerns, and imaginings of their urban environments and communities.
+We are invested in developing more regenerative urban histories and futures through community-led responses to social and environmental challenges.
+We co-develop and co-produce this work to feed into exhibitions, public programs, curriculum development, publications, heritage projects, policy reports, and international networks.

-What is the role of art and design in channelling the forces of change toward more just and sustainable futures?
+What is the role of art and design in channeling the forces of change toward more just and regenerative urban futures?

 How can mobile cinematic technologies help us generate more open and pluralistic memories of the city, perhaps even memories of the future?